-Despite a growing need for SEO services, and despite evidence that optimisation techniques helped UK retailers weather the 2008-2009 economic meltdown, SEO as an industry still has a tarnished reputation.
+Despite a growing need for SEO services, and despite evidence that optimization techniques helped UK retailers weather the 2008-2009 economic meltdown, SEO as an industry still has a tarnished reputation.
 More people in business recognize its value, but to the public, it is a shady, quasi-ethical industry at best, and a dishonest, thieving scam at worst.
 Recent high profile cases, like the massive “Soldier” attack on major US corporations, only add to this misconception.

 According to Trend Micro, a coordinated series of attacks by a cybercriminal identified as “Soldier” has cost corporations in the United States over $3.2 million since January 2011, and “organizations and individuals [are] vulnerable to future attack.”
 The US was not the only target; according to Trend Micro, over ninety countries were “hit by shrapnel.”
 The attacks were centered around blackhat SEO techniques that were used to drive traffic to malware-ridden websites; toolkits like ZeuS and SpyEye were used to siphon off an average of $17,000 a day for months.